Estimating the Potential of Program Repair Search Spaces with Commit Analysis: Related Work

 Sobreira et al. \cite{defects4J-dissection} manually analyzed 395 ground-truth patches of Defects4J \cite{just2014defects4j} buggy programs.
 They first identified abstractions, called repair patterns, occurring recurrently in patches and involving compositions of repair actions.
 They identified nine repair patterns from the patches in Defects4J, which span 373 patches of the dataset (94.43\%).

-Madeiral et al. \cite{madeiral:hal-01851813} presented PDD, a detector of repair patterns in patches.
-PDD performs source code change analysis at abstract syntax tree level and is able to detect the patterns found in Defects4J.
-PDD and our work have important differences. \begin{inparaenum} \item[] First, they focus on a repair patterns that capture human-made changes, while we focus on on repair patterns that characterize automated fixes from program repair systems. \item[] Second, our approach checks post-matching rules that are specific to repair systems (as explained in Section \ref{sec:post_matching}), while PDD exclusively focuses on analyzing AST changes. \end{inparaenum}
+Madeiral et al. \cite{madeiral:hal-01851813} presented PPD, a detector of repair patterns in patches.
+PPD performs source code change analysis at abstract syntax tree level and is able to detect the patterns found in Defects4J.
+PPD and our work have important differences. \begin{inparaenum} \item[] First, they focus on a repair patterns that capture human-made changes, while we focus on repair strategies that characterize automated fixes from program repair approaches. \item[] Second, our approach checks post-matching rules that are specific to repair approaches (as explained in Section \ref{sec:post_matching}), while PPD exclusively focuses on analyzing AST changes. \end{inparaenum}